California Psalms

 10 Bright-backed clouds minister light to distant gorges.

-11 Buoyant reptile mountains arched ridges,
+11 Frisky lizard mountains arched ridges,

 bunched elephant skin in creases, wrinkled canyons